 Louisiana continues to intentionally expand efforts and embed diverse learner supports within high quality instructional materials.
 Louisiana's ELA Guidebooks 3-5 (2022) curriculum helps all students read, understand, and express their understanding of complex, grade-level texts, build students' understanding and knowledge through text sets, compelling questions, and integrated reading and writing activities.
-Louisiana released new ELA Guidebooks grades 3-5 units in May 2022 and began training at the Teacher Leader Summit.
+Louisiana released new ELA Guidebooks grades 3-5 units in May 2022 and began training at the Teacher Leader Summit and continued that training in 2022-2023.
 ELA Content Leaders across the state were provided updated training to deploy the updated curriculum across the state in every LEA.
+Materials were also provided to support students with significant cognitive disabilities to access this high quality curriculum.

 Louisiana's Literacy Team continue to support literacy across the state providing support on writing literacy goals, developing and releasing literacy interventions, supporting professional development and creating family literacy resources.
 Louisiana now has over 300 trained literacy coaches and 16 regional literacy specialists across the state in elementary schools.
 Resources for K-3 literacy support such as sound wall resources, phonological awareness cards, and dyslexia resources were released.
 The Literacy Intervention and Foundational Toolkit (LIFT) kit for grades 2 and up and the Foundational Instruction for Reading Excellence (FIRE) kit for grades 3-5 were released.
-Family literacy resources and grab-and-go activities were also released.
-Our comprehensive literacy plan can be found at https://www.louisianabelieves.com/docs/default-source/literacy/louisiana-comprehensive-literacy-plan.pdf?sfvrsn=500c6418_6.
+Regional road shows were provided.
+In 2022-2023, LDOE launched science of reading modules for educators, special educators and interventionists in grades 4-8 to expand professional development beyond the grades K-3 required in the state by legislation.

 Accelerate is Louisiana's Pre-K-12 Tutoring Strategy, designed for school systems to implement equal access tutoring at-scale in order to achieve significant results for all students.
 Grounded in the most impactful research-based practices, Accelerate is a just-in-time, pre-teaching model that addresses unfinished learning by building knowledge and connecting it to skills in current lessons.
 In 2021-2022, an Accelerate Pilot was launched that required pilot participants to implement the Accelerate tutoring strategy and accompanying materials in their schools.
 Pre-K-12 ELA and math tutoring materials were updated in 2021-2022 and continue to be used in tutoring, intervention and summer learning programs in many schools.
-In 2021-2022 the Department released Staffing and Scheduling Guidance, with specific supports for students with disabilities, to ensure equal access to intervention and schedules that provide students with the extra time needed to recover learning.
-Staffing and Scheduling Guidance can be found at https://www.louisianabelieves.com/docs/default-source/academics/staffing-and-scheduling-guidance.pdf?sfvrsn=f5776618_20.
+In 2021-2022 the Department released Staffing and Scheduling Guidance (attached), with specific supports for students with disabilities, to ensure equal access to intervention and schedules that provide students with the extra time needed to recover learning.
+CIR and UIR labeled schools were required to implement accelerate during the school year and during required summer learning programs.

-Summer Learning Guidance released in 2021 was expanded in 2022 and the most struggling schools in Louisiana were issued a requirement to provide summer learning to students.
+Summer Learning Guidance was expanded in 2022 and the most struggling schools in Louisiana were issued a requirement to provide summer learning to students.
 The guidance focused on structures and elements of a summer program, resources for implementing elements, staffing and scheduling considerations, sample schedules, checklists for action steps and funding information.
-Webinars were provided to LEAs to implement high quality summer learning programs.
-Guidance can be found here:
+Guidance also included the new recommendation that 5 weeks of summer learning be provided for students who struggle.
+Webinars were provided to LEAs to implement high quality summer learning programs and LDOE recommended that students with disabilities also participate in these opportunities.
+Family summer learning guidance was also released in a Family Summer Learning Toolkit, with specific recommendations for families of students with disabilities.